The Rationality of Christian Belief

 Part I: That Faith in Christ is Rational

 Today it is widely believed that reason and faith are in opposition.

-According to this belief, if you use reason to prove the truth of something then you don't require faith.
-And if you use faith to prove the truth of something then you do not require reason.
+According to this widely-held belief, if you use reason to prove the truth of something then you don't need faith.
+And if you use faith to prove the truth of something then you don't need reason.

 But the problem with this conception of reason is that it fails the test of reason.

 Take modern science as an example.

 Today, there are many people who believe that science is the only rational method for deciding whether or not something is true.
 Such people believe that it is only those truths that can be established by science that are really true.
-But there is a contradiction that is inherent in this belief.
+However, there is belief involves a rational contradiction.
 For there is no scientific experiment, even in principle, that can prove that scientific experiments are the only method for establishing what is true.
-The belief that the scientific method is the only way to establish truth is a form of faith.
+In other words, the belief that the scientific method is the only way to establish truth is itself a form of faith.

 This brings us to the question of faith in Christ as a rational proposition.

 The scriptures teach that our knowledge of God is innate.
-In other words, every human being knows, as a self-evident truth, that God exists and that God has a moral nature, because this knowledge is implanted within every human being by God.
+In other words, every human being knows, as a self-evident truth, that God exists and that God has a moral nature, since this knowledge is implanted within us by God.
 The scriptures also teach that this innate knowledge is suppressed by those who are in rebellion against God.
-Thus faith in God is primarily an act of the will and not an act of the intellect, although the intellect is involved.
+Thus faith in God is primarily an act of the will and not primarily an act of the intellect, although the intellect is involved.